 - LCDs only change pixels when needed, so they are easier on the user's eyes than the old CRT monitors.

 The Future?
-Windows 8 focussed on the touch format that we've become used to on our tablets and smart phones.
+Windows 8 and 10 focussed on the touch format that we've become used to on our tablets and smart phones.
 While the desktop is not dead, for many technology is becoming more tactile and less dependent upon mice and external keyboards.

 32- or 64-bit?